What is Chuhou Joutai?

 I accidentally selected Japanese in the language select screen when I launched the game for the first time, and I can’t figure out a way to change it back to English because I cannot read Japanese.

 To change the language to English, select the fifth option in the main menu.
-Next, select the third option, and then pick English.
+Next, select the fourth option, and then pick English.
 You should be good to go!

 I’m not hearing any sound from the game.